ZEPL/data-engineering-challenge/Social-Graphs.md

 We're looking for completeness, cleanliness and reason behind your decisions.
 Consider the representation of the graph and the efficiency of query and storage.

+If you have any questions, please send them to rpark@zepl.com.

 Thanks,
 And good luck!